 The risk of identity theft in the digital space

-According to the latest ForgeRock Consumer Identity Breach Report, unauthorized access was the leading cause of breaches for the third consecutive year.
+According to the latest ForgeRock Identity Breach Report, unauthorized access was the leading cause of breaches for the fifth consecutive year.
 Questionable yet common practices, like reusing passwords, enable bad actors to gain access to valuable data like birth dates or social security numbers.
 They can steal this data and sell it on the black market, or they can use the data to carry out fraudulent activities, such as account takeover (ATO) attacks, which increased 307 percent from 2019 to 2020.
 In a successful ATO, an attacker can move money, open other accounts, and create financial havoc for the customer and the institution.
 Read more about ATO in this blog.

 The leading cause of breaches is related to identity, and much of the blame can be placed squarely on the digital world's continued reliance on passwords.
 Consumers want their data and personal information to be secure, but how is a person supposed to remember unique passwords for 100 online accounts?
 In a PC Magazine study, 65 percent of respondents reported that they will forget their password if they don't write it down, and 57 percent will forget their new password immediately upon resetting it.